wxy/SilentFeed/README.md

 ### 📖 About

-FeedAIMuter is an AI-powered RSS reader browser extension that intelligently recommends content based on your browsing behavior, muting the information noise.
+Silent Feed is an AI-powered RSS reader browser extension that intelligently recommends content based on your browsing behavior, bringing you quiet, focused reading experience.

 **Core Principles:**
 - 🤫 **Silent Learning**: Automatically analyze browsing behavior in background